WORLD'S FASTEST Solar Powered Car 2011

-is currently the fastest known solar powered class 'A' racer.
+This is currently (2011) the fastest known solar powered class 'A' racer.
 There are two trains of thought when it comes to solar power:-

 a) Vehicles with batteries

-Vehicles without batteries
+b) Vehicles without batteries

-Vehicles not having the advantage of batteries may very well have a reduced ability to reach high velocities.
+A: Vehicles not having the advantage of batteries may very well have a reduced ability to reach high velocities.

 B: Vehicles with battery stores, will have the advantage and should be classified differently, for example an outright class.

 Sunswift, the fastest PV panel car UNSW

 The UNSW Solar Racing Team (often known as Sunswift after the name of their first race car) is a solar car racing team from the University of New South Wales.
 The team has built four cars since 1996.
 The most recent car, Sunswift IVy (or Ivy), is currently the top ranked silicon solar car in the world, following a win in the silicon class at the 2009 World Solar Challenge (WSC).